KosukeMizuno/esapy/README.md

 1. Convert to markdown and upload images.

     ```shell
-    $ esa-up target.ipynb
+    $ esa up target.ipynb
     ```

     This package (for now) will call nbconvert and upload images, and will not upload markdown file as new post.

 1. Post a new article by copy-and-paste the generated markdown file.

+1. if process fails due to a network problem, you can re-try `esa-up target.md` .
+When the input is a markdown, `nbconvert` step will be skipped.

 ## DOCUMENT

 ### commands
 This package registers following cli commands.
-- esa-up <target.ipynb>
+- `esa up <target.ipynb>`
   - upload your notebook
-- jupyter-esa-up <target.ipynb>
-  - an alias of `esa-up`
-- esa-token
+- `esa config`
-  - show your token and team name
+  - list environs and config

 ### config file
 The config file (~/.esapyrc) should be written in yaml format.